 The SEED team maintains a database of SEC administrative proceedings and civil actions filed against public companies traded on major U.S. exchanges and their subsidiaries, excluding those actions that contain only delinquent filing allegations.
 The SEED team is working to expand the database to include information for other types of defendants.
-The team collects information only from publicly-available documents released by the SEC.
+The team collects information only from publicly-available documents released by the SEC (and publicly-available court orders, if resolution information is not released by the SEC).
 Each SEC enforcement-related document is analyzed by the SEED team and information on characteristics of each enforcement action is recorded.
-The action enforcement characteristics collected and currently made available for the public in SEED include Defendant Name, Legal Case Name, District Court, Case Number or File Number, Allegation Type, Alleged Violations, Resolution Date, and Total Penalty and Disgorgement.
+The action enforcement characteristics collected and currently made available for the public in SEED include Defendant Name, Defendant Type, Public Company Parent (if applicable), SIC Code, CUSIP, Legal Case Name, District Court, Case Number or File Number, Allegation Type, Alleged Violations, Resolution Date, and Total Penalty and Disgorgement.

 Allegation Type: Each enforcement action is assigned a category describing the SEC’s primary allegation against the defendant.
 The allegation types presented are updated annually to be consistent with the SEC’s categorization of allegations in their public annual reports on statistics.